andrees205/andrees205/README.md

 ## 🙋‍♂️ About Me

 Hi!
-I'm Andrés, a passionate software engineering student at **UNICAES** (Universidad Católica de El Salvador) with a strong background in Java and TypeScript.
+I'm Andrés, a software engineering student at **UNICAES** (Universidad Católica de El Salvador) with a strong background in Java and TypeScript.
 I love building scalable solutions, learning about emerging technologies, and collaborating in agile environments.
 I have advanced English proficiency and enjoy taking on technical challenges in both development and infrastructure.

 ---